What Is Gum Contouring & Reshaping Van Nuys, CA

 Is there pain associated with the procedure?

 There can be, but you will be medicated during the procedure, which will reduce the likelihood of you feeling any pain.
 The amount of pain really depends on how much gum tissue is being cut away, shaped, or grafted.
 Additionally, the type of dental tools in the procedure will impact what your gums feel like afterward.
-Currently, dentists are using both scalpels and lasers to complete gum procedures.
+Currently, dentists will use scalpels to complete gum procedures.

 What is the recovery time like?

-This also heavily depends on the type of tools used to complete the procedure.
-When a scalpel is used for gum contouring, sutures will be necessary and there will be more overall irritation.
-Very often, lasers can treat the gums without cutting or sutures, decreasing the recovery time.
-Regardless, you will experience some swelling and discomfort afterward.
+When a scalpel is used for gum contouring, sutures will be necessary, and there will be more overall irritation.
+Regardless of the patient’s unique case, there will be some swelling and discomfort afterward.
 You can manage it by applying ice packs to your face for 15 minutes at a time and using ibuprofen.

 Are there any restrictions during recovery?